ajiro-fr/publications/HealthCheck/healthCheck_EN.md

 * We get stuff done really quickly!
 No waiting and no delays.
 * We never seem to get anything done.
 We keep getting stuck or interrupted.
 Stories keep getting stuck on dependencies.

+# Third slide

+## Suitable Process
+* Our way of working fits us perfectly!
+* Our way of working sucks!

+## Support
+* We always get great support and help when we ask for it!
+* We keep getting stuck because we can't get the support and help that we ask for.

+## Teamwork
+* We are a totally gelled super-team with awesome collaboration!
+* We are a bunch of individuals that neither know nor care about what the other people in the squad are doing.